ruchilbarya/NewYork-Times-Articles-Analysis/README.md

 For Sentiment Analysis, the original data was used with features ‘Year’ and ‘Text’.
 The pre-processing of the data was done in python.
 The data was split into two 20th century and 21st century similarly as Factor Analysis.

-The project code along with report can be found at the attached document file.
+The project code along with report can be found at the attached document file NYTimes_Analysis.docx.